Cosima De Vito: 2009–present: later events

-By April 2009 Cosima De Vito was a sponsor for Girls with a Purpose, a program by charity organisation, Lifehouse Project, to address issues of concern for 13- to 18-year-old girls: "body image, family conflict and coping with stress".
+By April 2009 De Vito was a sponsor for Girls with a Purpose, a program by charity organisation, Lifehouse Project, to address issues of concern for 13- to 18-year-old girls: "body image, family conflict and coping with stress".
 In May De Vito lost her long running legal battle with former managers, Nellis and Gardner, and was ordered to pay Nellis $30,000, plus $7,000 legal fees.
 Supreme Court of New South Wales Justice Nigel Rein, ruled in the case, CN Presents Pty Ltd v De Vito [2009] NSWSC 388, that De Vito should pay Nellis and stated, "[i]t does seem his work was minimal but it was his idea and he prepared a budget or proposal".
 The claim of $500,000 for breach of management contract or lost royalties was denied.
 In June De Vito told New Ideas Jenny Brown, "It's been a huge challenge, emotionally and financially...
 I was very green.
 I had no idea how to put an album together, so I relied on my managers.
 I should have trusted my own instincts".
 During late 2009 to early 2010 she undertook a solo Tribute to the Divas show featuring work by Barbra Streisand, Aretha Franklin, Shirley Bassey, Whitney Houston and Celine Dion.
 De Vito has performed songs in Italian at festivals.

-On 10 October 2012 Cosima released a new single "Right Here Right Now".
+On 10 October 2012 De Vito released a new single "Right Here Right Now".
 It was produced by male and female DJ duo Tho$e Deejayz.

-Additionally, on 1 December 2012 Cosima released a version of O Holy Night.
+On 1 December 2012 she released a version of "O Holy Night".

 On 5 November 2013, and to celebrate 10 years since her Australian Idol appearance, DeVito released a cover of Donna Summers "Hot Stuff", a song she performed on the show.

 In 2023, De Vito returned to the music industry, and collaborated with Greg Gould to release a cover of "I Want to Spend My Lifetime Loving You".

 In October 2025, De Vito was announced as a contestant for the forthcoming third season of The Traitors Australia, set to appear alongside for Australian Idol judge Ian 'Dicko' Dickson.
 The season will air on Network 10 in 2026.